 (VII) The Development Site is located in a census tract with a property crime rate of 26 per 1,000 persons or less as defined by neighborhoodscout.com, or local law enforcement data sources.
 If employing the latter source, the formula for determining the crime rate will include only data relevant to the census tract in which the Development Site is located.
 (1 point)

-(VIII) The development Site is located within 1 mile of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open 50 hours or more per week.
+(VIII) The development Site is located within 2 miles of a public library that has indoor meeting space, physical books that can be checked out and that are of a general and wide-ranging subject matter, computers and internet access, and that is open 50 hours or more per week.
 The library must not be age or subject-restricted and must be at least partially funded with government funding.
 (1 point)

-(IX) The Development Site is located within 5 miles of an accredited university or community college, as confirmed by the Texas Higher Education Coordination Board (THECB).
-To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor’s degrees.
-Two-year colleges are considered community colleges, and to be considered for these purposes must confer at least associate’s degrees.
+(IX) The Development Site is located within 6 miles of an accredited university or community college, as confirmed by the Texas Higher Education Coordination Board (THECB).
+To be considered a university for these purposes, the provider of higher education must have the authority to confer bachelor's degrees.
+Two-year colleges are considered community colleges, and to be considered for these purposes must confer at least associate's degrees.
 The university or community college must have a physical campus, where classes are regularly held for students pursuing their degrees, within the required distance; online-only institutions do not qualify under this item.
 (1 point)